syncfusion-content/php-docs/PHP/Diagram/Overview.md

 ---
 layout: post
-title: Explore the features of the Diagram control
+title: About PHP Diagram Control | Syncfusion
-description: What are all the main features of the Diagram control?
+description: Learn here all about introduction of Syncfusion Essential Studio PHP Diagram Control, its elements, and more.
 platform: PHP
 control: Diagram
 documentation: ug
 ---

-# Overview
+# PHP Diagram Overview

 **Essential Diagram PHP** creates rich Visio-like applications.
 Its Framework comprises of many Elements that helps you to create an application easily.
 The rich feature set of the Diagram control includes Snapping, Guidelines, Gridlines, Serialization and Zooming.